muvox-io/euphonium/docs/technical/adding-new-plugin.md

 this->luaEventBus->postEvent(std::move(event));
 ```

-Infrastructure layer plugins can subscribe to the event bus by registering a
+Feature layer plugins can subscribe to the event bus by registering a
 listener which implements the EventSubscriber interface.
 Plugins which implement
 an appropriate `handleEvent()` method can therefore register themselves as
 subscribers using: